rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 Heh.

 LXD, specifically, is a command-line application that helps you to set up and manage Linux Containers.
-It works alongside the basic LXC app to help you with the initial setup of your containers, and the virtual devices needed to run them.
-It also provides additional features to LXC and helps you to manage your containers down the line.
+That's what we're going to be installing on our Rocky Linux host server today.
+I'm going to be writing LXC/LXD a lot though, as there's a lot of old documentation which refers to LXC only, and I'm trying to make it easier for people to find updated guides like this one.

+!!!
+Note

+    There was a precursor app to LXD which was also called "LXC".
+As it stands today: LXC is the technology, LXD is the app.

 We’ll be using them both to create an environment that works something like this: